canique/gateway/raspberry-pi-radio-hat/README.md

    - Connect the antenna to the cable

 5) Reconnect Power to your Raspberry Pi
    After booting up, the Radio Hat should already be working.
-You can display the the last 100 log lines with the command:
+You can display the last 100 log lines with the command:
    `journalctl -n100 -u canique-radio-bridge`

 6) Setup connection between your mosquitto broker and Canique Cloud (optional)